dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 ### Model Evaluation and Validation

 The benchmark for this testing was an to meet or exceed an accuracy in the mid 70's.
-It is important to note that since the dataset is not perfectly balanced, predicting all incorrect for SEB would result in 64% accuracy while all correct for SAG data restuls in a 72.5% accuracy.
+It is important to note that since the dataset is not perfectly balanced, predicting all incorrect for SEB would result in 64% accuracy while all correct for SAG data results in a 72.5% accuracy.
-It is critial, therefore, that the test results have a good distribution, predictions of correct and incorrect.
-To the degree that that solution is not much better than the trivial predicion of all correct/incorrect we likely will conclude that the model is not successful.
+It is critical, therefore, that the test results have a good distribution, predictions of correct and incorrect.
+To the degree that that solution is not much better than the trivial prediction of all correct/incorrect we likely will conclude that the model is not successful.
 The starting assumption of this project is that the outcome will match the baseline and that maybe some new improvement will be found.
-The ultimate goal remains to replicate the resutls and gain insight into what next steps and ares of exploration might lead toward a better solution.
+The ultimate goal remains to replicate the results and gain insight into what next steps and areas of exploration might lead toward a better solution.

 **Outcome**

 1. *The Deep Learning baseline was slightly exceeded at 77.1%, or 2% higher than the best variation test in the baseline result of 75.1%.
 The results show how difficult the deep learning model is to optimize with these datasets.
 The best results were slightly better than the baseline often with simpler solutions than the optimal ones found in baseline.

 2. *XGBoost - The XGBoost result also slightly exceeded the baseline at 76.7%.
 This is not significantly different from the LSTM model which suggests that considering the extra effort of the deep learning model it is not performing that well.
-The main benefit of deep learning model is the insights it gives and the flexibilty is provides to improve as new insights are obtained.
+The main benefit of deep learning model is the insights it gives, and the flexibility it provides to improve as new insights are obtained.

-3. *Similarity* - While only briefly tested, intutiion suggests that some use of the correct answer compared to the student answer would add value.
-Given the limitated the scope of this project, this was only lightly tested.
-It showed a some promiss but was not enought to warrant dedicating extensive testing.
-A seperate project to combine embedding features with similarity features in various way with different models would be valuable.
+3. *Similarity* - While only briefly tested, intuition suggests that some use of the correct answer compared to the student answer would add value.
+Given the limited the scope of this project, this was only lightly tested.
+It showed some promise but was not enough to warrant dedicating extensive testing.
+A separate project to combine embedding features with similarity features in various way with different models would be valuable.

-4. *Question Difficulty* - Analysis showes that question difficulty varies greatly.
-The correct/incorrect ratios that avergage to 72.5% correct are not the case for individual questions which vary from 20% to 100% correct answers.
+4. *Question Difficulty* - Analysis shows that question difficulty varies greatly.
+The correct/incorrect ratios that average to 72.5% correct are not the case for individual questions which vary from 20% to 100% correct answers.
-This makes the results intesting when looked at by individal questions.
-We see a strong inverse corelation between the difficulty and accuracy of predictions based on the question.
-This warants deeper examination and modeling in followup work.
+This makes the results interesting when looked at by individual questions.
+We see a strong inverse correlation between the difficulty and accuracy of predictions based on the question.
+This warrants deeper examination and modeling in follow-up work.

 **1. SEB Data with LSTM**

-The first tests match the basline provided in the Riordan for the LSTM/Embedding model.
+The first tests match the baseline provided in the Riordan for the LSTM/Embedding model.
 Their best results are accuracies in the low to mid 70's.
-The approach used here was to first overfit to insure that training accuracy was at 100%.
-Once this was achieved, reduce the overfitting to imporove the test results.
-A variety of the major model adustments suggested as effective in the Riorden paper were also tested .
+The approach used here was to first overfit to ensure that training accuracy was at 100%.
+Once this was achieved, reduce the overfitting to improve the test results.
+A variety of the major model adjustments suggested as effective in the Riordan paper were also tested .
 An additional test was done to use a flattening and shaping layer which converts the Embedded dimension into a single vector from the vector per word representation.
 This was recommended on some on-line resources as a possible improvement when using the Embedding layer.

 **Best Results**

-* Epocs: For this dataset and model, 200 epochs generally achieved the necessary convergence and was mostly used for all tests.
+* Epochs: For this dataset and model, 200 epochs generally achieved the necessary convergence and was mostly used for all tests.
 * Embedding: The size of the embedding layer was an important variable.
 However, pretraining proved to be unproductive.
   * Since the results obtained match or exceeded the baseline, and Pretraining was far below, this approach was not tested extensively.
   * One note is that 50 dimensions were used here where 100 were used in the baseline.
-This may be a reason for the difference but the accuracy obtained without it still matched the baseline.
+This may be a reason for the difference, but the accuracy obtained without it still matched the baseline.
-* Flatening/Shaping: This layer had a surprisingly negative impact for this dataset.
-It would appear that due to the small size of the data set the added information provided by keeping the word vectors seperate may have helped converge during training.
+* Flattening/Shaping: This layer had a surprisingly negative impact for this dataset.
+It would appear that due to the small size of the data set the added information provided by keeping the word vectors separate may have helped converge during training.
 * LSTM: A single LSTM layer seemed sufficient for this data and the size was important.
 * Dropout: The dropout percentage was a very powerful way to fine-tune the results and to counter the overfitting during training.